tonyhqanguyen/CSC412Comms/gumbel_softmax_reparam.md

                                  &= \mathbb{E}_{p(z)}[\nabla_\theta f_\theta(z)]
 \end{aligned}$$

 It is observable here that the gradient w.r.t. $\theta$ of the expectation is equal to the expectation of gradient w.r.t. $\theta$.
 However, in the case of MolGAN or other stochastic networks like the VAE, part of the set of parameters $\theta$ includes the parameters to the distribution $p(z)$.
 Hence this distribution should be written as $p_\theta(z)$ as it is parameterized by $\theta$.
-In a situation like this, a problem arises.
-Taking a look at the differentiation of $$:
+In a situation like this, a problem arises:
 $$\begin{aligned}
   \nabla_\theta \mathbb{E}_{p_\theta(z)}[f_\theta(z)] &= \nabla_\theta\left[\int_z p_\theta(z)f_\theta(z)dz\right]\\
                                  &= \int_z \nabla_\theta\left[p_\theta(z)f_\theta(z)\right]dz\\